GalPatel/minimal-paraphrases/README.md

 #### Notes:
 1. For easy code usage, see `paraphrase` in `demo.py`
-2. The script automatically use gpu if detected
+2. The script automatically uses gpu if detected